zer0cache/matic-docs/docs/develop/ethereum-polygon/plasma/getting-started.md

 Throughout this tutorial, we will be using the ERC20 token `TEST` on the Görli network as an example.
 This is a TEST token.
 In your DApp, you can replace it with any ERC20 token.
 To get some Test `TEST` tokens on Polygon Network, you can access the [Polygon Faucet](https://faucet.polygon.technology/).

 > Note: To use your own tokens for deposits and withdrawals, you'll have to get the token 'mapped'.
 Which essentially means making the contracts on main chain and side chain 'aware' of your custom token.
-Read more about the Mapping process [here](/docs/develop/ethereum-polygon/plasma/mapping-assets), or you can submit a mapping request [here](/docs/develop/ethereum-polygon/submit-mapping-request).

 ### Basic setup for the Metamask Wallet (Optional)